By Binyamin ShapirShishko (of Karkur)

 The hard learning and the pleasant time passing stopped suddenly with the outbreak of the war on September 1st, 1939.

 The doors were widely reopened three months later when the Polish gymnasia was converted to a Russian High School.
 It became filled with Jewish youth, thirsty for education, which they had been deprived of during the Polish Numerus Clausus regime.

-During the 20 month Soviet period the School flourished.
+During the 20-month Soviet period the school flourished.
 Higher classes were added.
-Many Jewish teachers, refugees from the territories occupied by the Nazis Polish were employed.
+Many Jewish teachers, refugees from the territories occupied by the Nazis in Poland, were employed.
 The Russian High School functioned until the outbreak of the German Soviet war on June 22, 1941.

 The building remains intact until now.
 Nowadays it serves as a professional Belarus agriculture school on the Naberezhna Street in Volozhin.

 God Almighty, avenge our young schoolmates' innocent blood!

 From all classmates two only had escaped the Shtetl's fate: Etele Rogovin and Monie Perlman (the translator [Note by Jerrold Landau Monie Perlman is Mr. M. Porat, the original translator]), both of them now living in Tel-Aviv.

 by Reuven Rogovin

 Translated by Jerrold Landau based on an earlier translation